kumudlakara/daiCy/README.md

  dcmat is the matrix datatype that daiCy provides.
 It introduces the ability to add, subtract, mulitply matrices, find transose of a matrix and more.

- *Note: This datatype also introduces the new feautre of converting a normal C datatype to a DaiCy datatype.
-This feature is aimed to soon be added for all daiCy datatypes allowing the user to switch over to the daiCy datatypes at any point.*
+ *Note: This data type also introduces the new feautre of converting a normal C datatype to a DaiCy datatype.
+This feature will soon be added for all daiCy datatypes allowing the user to switch over to the daiCy datatypes at any point.*

  ### Important Functions
  - `dcmat dcmatadd(dcmat *mat1, dcmat *mat2)` : add two matrices and return the resultant